 - cerebral palsy

-Even in milder cases, in which babies look normal immediately after the shaking, they may eventually develop one or more of these problems.
-Sometimes the first sign of a problem isn't noticed until the child enters the school system and exhibits behavioral problems or learning difficulties.
-But by that time, it's more difficult to link these problems to a shaking incident from several years before.
+Even babies who look normal immediately after the shaking might eventually develop one or more of these problems.
+Sometimes the first sign of a problem isn't noticed until the child enters the school system and has behavioral or learning problems.
+But by that time, it's harder to link these problems to a shaking incident from several years before.

 In the most violent cases, children may arrive at the emergency room unconscious, suffering seizures, or in shock.
 But in many cases, infants may never be brought to medical attention if they don't show such severe symptoms.

-In less severe cases, a child who has been shaken may experience:
+In less severe cases, a child who has been shaken may have: